 Kite Power Solutions

-KPS (Kite Power Solutions) has turned the idea of generates electricity using kite technology.
+KPS (Kite Power Solutions) has the idea of generating electricity using kite technology.
 The kites are programmed to fly at high altitudes in a figure eight, accessing stronger wind speeds that generate lift for continuous energy generation.
 They aim to provide energy at a cost lower than conventional wind turbine energy, using 85% less material.
 Based on UK annual domestic energy usage, a KPS system can power 380 homes per year.
 The product is still in prototype phase.

 The KPS technology can be deployed at locations that conventional wind energy cannot access.
 It can be deployed globally, appropriate for developing countries, disaster struck areas and areas far away from the grid.
 KPS also envisions developing offshore markets in waters deeper than 60 m and identifies South Korea and Japan amongst its many market opportunities.